Abstract - IPAM

 Universität Kaiserslautern

-of a system of equations arising from the corresponding Euler-Lagrange equation.
-Numerical examples give a proof of the concept of our ideas.
+Numerical examples provide a proof of concept of our ideas.

 Back to Workshop I: Geometric Processing